garfix/nli-go/doc/remarks.md

 ===

 I am also starting "Shell", the use of nli commands as shell commands.
 I have no idea how useful this is, but I want to experiment with it.

+In the shell world I noticed that it is actually very useful to have child sense processed _before_ the parent sense.
+This is also more intuitive I think: first evaluate the children, then integrate their sense with the sense of the parent.

+A few tests failed because of this, but they could be fixed relatively easy.

 # 2020-05-21